An algorithmic approach to direct spline products: procedures and computational aspects: Improving the direct formula

-We propose a recursive procedure to identify all distinct combinations of $p_1$ knots selected from $\mt^i$.
-The recursion is organized with respect to the number of breakpoints in $\Theta^i$.
-We begin by treating the minimal case in which $\Theta^i$ consists of at most two breakpoints.
-For sequences with more than two breakpoints, all distinct combinations are generated from those of a shorter sequence $\widehat{\Theta}^i$ obtained by removing one breakpoint.
-The recursion continues until a sequence with two breakpoints is reached, for which a dedicated procedure is available.
+We construct all distinct combinations of $p_1$ knots from $\mt^i$ via a recursive procedure.
+The recursion is based on the number of breakpoints in $\Theta^i$.
+We start from the minimal case of at most two breakpoints.
+For longer sequences, we reduce the problem to a shorter sequence by removing one breakpoint.